Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/140_MBO_Streaming/ReadMe.txt

-140_MBO_Streaming is an example of an OMM Consumer application that demonstrates basic usage of the EMA library to access and parse OMM MarketByOrder data from the Refinitiv Data Feed Direct, directly from an OMM Provider application, or from an Advanced Distribution Server.
+140_MBO_Streaming is an example of an OMM Consumer application that demonstrates basic usage of the EMA library to access and parse OMM MarketByOrder data from the Data Feed Direct, directly from an OMM Provider application, or from an Advanced Distribution Server.

 140_MBO_Streaming illustrates how to open and process a